amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 layout: post
 title: Drink safe water in Sri Lanka without leaving a plastic bottle trail
 author: Amy Quinton, Daniel Newman
-description: Finding clean drinking water in Sri Lanka, without single-use disposable plastic bottles
+description: Find clean drinking water in Sri Lanka, without single-use disposable plastic bottles
 ---

 *Written by Amy Quinton and Daniel Newman*

-Have you always assumed that if it's not safe to drink the tap water while traveling, then you must rely on purchasing single-use bottled water?
+Have you always assumed if it's not safe to drink the tap water while traveling, then you must rely on purchasing single-use bottled water?
 Well luckily for you, we have discovered that is not always the case!
 There are often far better, (and less wasteful) alternatives.

 For longer term or regular travellers we've found that the best option is to have your own water purifier bottle or system like a steri-pen so you are always covered.
-Our fav all-in-one solution for this is the [“Travel Tap” water purifying systems][1] which you can get from Amazon.
+Our fav all-in-one solution for this is this simple [“Travel Tap” water purifying systems][1] which you can get from Amazon.
 But if you don’t have one, never fear.

 In Sri Lanka we discovered there are many water re-fill stations where you can fill-up with clean fresh water, rather than purchasing bottled.
 Below are four popular tourist destinations where you will find refill stations.
 These are just a few examples that we visited and no doubt there are many more options around the country.
 If you know of any let me know and I can add them to the list.